clavister-docs/kb/314126141/index.md

 version: 4
 ---

 # Example negotiation from a Fortigate
-<ac:structured-macro ac:name="jira" ac:schema-version="1" ac:macro-id="d8717671-3aa6-4368-8806-8556b282b593"><ac:parameter ac:name="server">Clavister JIRA</ac:parameter><ac:parameter ac:name="columns">key,summary,type,created,updated,due,assignee,reporter,priority,status,resolution</ac:parameter><ac:parameter ac:name="serverId">3aa38841-2d2f-3a6e-862d-31e643fb0cf1</ac:parameter><ac:parameter ac:name="key">TIC-29771</ac:parameter></ac:structured-macro>

 Example: Fortigate is configured with 6 networks as its local traffic selector.

 User (perhaps reasonably) expects this to result in a VPN tunnel allowing 6 networks.